dalab/web2text/README.md

 `./extract_corpus_features.sh`

-(Both single-page and Corpus feature extraction will generate CSV files and store them under `public/train_and_test`)
+Both single-page and Corpus feature extraction will generate CSV files and store them under `public/train_and_test`.

 Both the page and the corpus feature extraction generate a file named `/public/DOM/dom.html` which contains a visual DOM tree.
 This file is used for troubleshooting during implementation and on inference time.